Your first weeks

-Every course area has a specialist librarian assigned to them, a liaison librarian.
+Every course area has a specialist librarian assigned to them.
 They will be able to provide you with support in researching and studying for your assignments, just book a one to one appointment with them.
-They also lead workshops on key academic skills, such as evaluating and referencing information.
-Our induction guide has more information about the range of services available to you.

 Library staff are always happy to help.
-If you are in the library, please just ask us; or for online support, you can use the libchat function in Locate, or look at our Library essentials guide or our Pre-arrival library support (PALS) guide (developed especially for international students or those curious about how UK university libraries work).
+If you are in the library, please just ask us; or for online support, you can use the libchat function in Locate or read one of our handy guides.

 Every full-time undergraduate student has an Academic Personal Tutor (APT); an academic who can provide advice on academic and personal issues.